The foundational playbook for Founders to create the next

 Regarding the ask, you don’t want to have to keep asking for money, as this is both time consuming and creates the perception in the mind of an investor that you might be inexperienced.
 The purpose of the seed money is to validate your learnings, so this will be a small ask.
 However, when you’re ready to build, your ask will be much larger.
 Ideally you should raise 18 to 24 months of cash to sustain you through to the next stage and/or provide the runway to revenue self-sufficiency.
 Experienced software engineers can run between $25,000 to $40,000 per month, so a significant portion of your ask should factor this in (note: investors know how much a good team costs, and will do swift mental calculations at your meeting).
 If your ask is too low, this will be a red flag, raising questions whether you’re ready and able to run a successful and sustainable business.
 If your ask is too high, a different red flag will arise, namely in overconfidence in the valuation.

-As you validate learnings and start to gain momentum, it’s important to consider how your startup will look to investors, and how they will gauge your potential.
+As you gain momentum, it’s important to consider how your startup will look to investors, and how they will gauge your potential.
 Investors are looking to buy into a vision.
 Your job is to sell them that vision.
 Beyond fluff and hyperbole, investors seek specifics.
 The Noorsken Foundation has a great list for impact startups:

 As you seek investment, you do need to remember that most investors will expect to make money and to seek an exit in some form in the future.
 In most circumstances, they are not going to be part of your journey for the long haul.
 Keep this in mind.